Writing Achievement Stories (Worksheet 2.2)

 - When others ask for more information on some aspect of your Achievement Story, you will be ready to quickly respond to them with a reasonably short and succinct answer.
 Trained interviewers will often ask you to explain some aspect of your achievements in more detail as a test to see how well you respond.

 - Review your detailed descriptions and circle, highlight or underline each action word (verb).
 These are your skills.
 Write the skill word in the right column.
 If you did something that doesn’t include a verb but the text infers an ability or skill, enter a skill word or words in the right column that illustrates what you did using two or three words at most.

 - Review the right column for consistent patterns of skills that you use most often.
 These skills usually indicate the ones you prefer to use because they are easy for you, you enjoy using them, and you’re knowledgeable about how to use them effectively and to your advantage.
 Consistent patterns of your skills usually indicate your key strengths and are what makes you unique and sets you apart from others.

 - Your Achievement Stories will reflect the skills you already have and those you learned or developed by achieving what you did.
 Plan to write as many Achievement Stories as you can but you must write at least four or five because you need to demonstrate a pattern and be able to communicate more than one achievement when you are networking or in interviews.

 How to get started writing your Achievement Stories

 Click the link to view an example of an Achievement Story in a non-work situation: Worksheet 2.2 – Achievement Story Example

-Click the link to download a Word document template you can use to prepare your Achievement Stories: Worksheet 2.2 – Writing Achievement Story Template
+Click the link to download a Word document that uses a simplified table format you can use to prepare your Achievement Stories: Worksheet 2.2 – Achievement Story – Simple Template